brettdh/race_condition_demo/README.md

     $ ./tally <number of threads>

 Quit with Ctrl-C.  You will get a failure rate for the number of iterations run.

+The Makefile also produces the assembly.
+On my 2008 Macbook Pro, using Clang++ 4.2, this x86 is produced for the increment line:

+	movl	__ZL5tally(%rip), %eax
+	addl	$1, %eax
+	movl	%eax, __ZL5tally(%rip)

+Your results may vary.